sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LuaTeX support for pdfTeX utility functions
+Short desc    : LuaTeX support for pdfTeX utility functions
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : LuaTeX provides most of the commands of pdfTeX 1.40.
+Descript     : LuaTeX provides most of the commands of pdfTeX 1.40.
 However, a
              : number of utility functions are not available.
 This package
              : tries to fill the gap and implements some of the missing
              : primitives using Lua.